Honda HR-V Insurance Rates

 Rates are averaged for all Honda HR-V models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Shop for Affordable Honda HR-V Insurance
+How to Shop for More Affordable Honda HR-V Insurance

-The following is a brief review of the car insurance concepts covered in the charts and tables above.
+Below is a summary of the car insurance concepts illustrated above.

-- Higher risk drivers with DUI or reckless driving convictions pay on average $1,520 more annually for HR-V insurance
+- Higher risk drivers who have multiple accidents or major violations could be forced to pay on average $1,520 more annually for auto insurance

-- Policyholders who want higher liability limits will pay around $490 each year to increase from a 30/60 limit to a 250/500 level
+- Policyholders who want higher levels of liability will pay an extra $490 annually to raise limits from a low limit to a 250/500 level

 As you can see from the information we’ve gone over to this point, it’s clear that the amount of money you pay for your model is parallel to how much you pay for insurance.
 Therefore, if you find yourself asking, “How much does a Honda HR-V cost?” you should also be considering the price of insurance.